republicvirgo/Register-and-login-series/README.md

 I will be updating the files until the whole project is completed, cheers!

-<strong>Follow me</strong> to stay upto date with this and other projects in future,
+<strong>Follow me</strong> to stay up to date with this and other projects in future,
 Lets stay connected!!